jhale/computational-workflows/homework.md

 ## Setup CircleCI to run tests

+1. Sign up for an account on CircleCI (https://circleci.com).
+It is important that you use the option to get an account using your existing Github login as this will link the two accounts.

 1. First of all we will write a file ``.circleci/config.yml``.
 This file will contain all of the instructions necessary for CircleCI to test your project.
    As usual, ``git add``, ``git commit`` and ``git push`` it to your repository.